 In looking at the history of incorrupt bodies, we see part of the development of the tradition of venerating first-class relics.
 A first-class relic is a piece of the body of a saint (or anything from the Passion of Jesus); a second-class relic is something that a saint owned in life; and a third-class relic is something that has been touched to a first-class relic.

 Miracles happen in the lives of saints.
 Is it not unreasonable to expect them to happen after they die?
 In the Christian view, the person is two parts: a soul and a body joined.
 That whole person is separated at death, with the soul (for the saint) residing in Heaven and the body remaining here.
 The two will be reunited in a new way with a glorified body when Jesus returns.
 The body left here now is still the saint’s body, however.
 It is still part of the entire person.
 This is perhaps why God allows miracles associated with relics, and why we see demons identifying the saints’ relics that are applied to them, showing great fear of the saints’ power.
 And it is also perhaps why the holiness of a person’s soul is manifested in his or her body after death, through the miracle of incorruptibility.

-Editor’s note: This article is adapted from the opening chapter in Mr. Blai’s new book, The Catholic Guide to Miracles: Separating the Authentic from the Counterfeit.
-It is available as a paperback or ebook from your favorite bookseller or online through Sophia Institute Press.
+Editor’s note: This article is adapted from the opening chapter in Mr. Blai’s new book, The Catholic Guide to Miracles: Separating the Authentic from the Counterfeit, available from Sophia Institute Press.

 image: This is the incorrupt body of St John Vianney, enshrined in a great basilica in Ars-sur-Forman, photo by Fr.
 Lawrence Lew, O.P. / Flickr (CC BY-NC-ND 2.0)